 No. It is not necessary to become a member of the Ski Club to use the slopes and everybody is welcome.
 The vast majority of skiers and snowboarders are not members of the Club.
 Membership of the Club is open to all and provides certain benefits.
 See the page on Membership.
 If you are interested in becoming a member please contact us on 01 295 5658.

 Competent skiers and snowboarders may practice on the slopes at most times that the slopes are open.
-To be permitted to practise on the slopes a skier/snow boarder must have taken at least four classes at the Ski Club or taken one week's skiing/boarding holiday on snow.
+To be permitted to practise on the slopes a skier/snow boarder must have taken at least four classes at the Ski Club or taken one week's skiing/boarding holiday on snow with lessons.
+You must be able to use a Poma ski lift.
 Occasionally there will be slope restrictions due to racing, freestyle or other events so it is advisable to check at the Club office before you travel.